-The impact of your German pension entitlement your U.S. benefits
+The impact of your German pension entitlement to your U.S. benefits

-Every year, many Americans working in Germany contribute to the country’s social tax system.
+Every year, many Americans working in Germany contribute to the German state pensions.
 Think of these contributions like deposits into a bank account.
-Once you return to the U.S., you have the option to either withdraw these contributions or receive them as a retirement pension from Germany.
+Once you return to the U.S., you have the option to either refund these contributions or receive them as a retirement pension from Germany.

 Under the Windfall Elimination Provision, the U.S. Social Security benefits you receive may be adjusted if you’re also drawing a German pension.
 But you typically won’t face this reduction if:

 - You’ve accumulated 30 or more years of substantial earnings under U.S. Social Security.

 - You qualify for U.S. benefits based solely on your U.S. work history (typically around 10 years of employment).

 - You qualify for German benefits based solely on your German work history (typically around 5 years of employment).